PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 silently permuting decoder inputs.

 The audited path is deliberately fail-closed.
-A runtime trace must contain a complete lowered operation stream with stable measurement IDs; raw pre-runtime QIS order is not an acceptable substitute.
-Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and validated generator-supplied scalar layouts.
+A runtime trace must contain a complete, contiguously framed lowered operation stream with stable measurement IDs and an explicit terminal marker; raw pre-runtime QIS order is not an acceptable substitute.
+Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and trusted built-in generator layouts whose digest binds both the HUGR and layout.
 Aggregate arrays and transformed booleans must not be treated as generic measurement identity until the compiler exposes an explicit element-level provenance ABI.

+Generic Guppy branching and looping control flow is rejected.
+One sampled runtime branch cannot certify a static DEM; built-in surface generators cross that boundary only through their program-bound static-layout certificate.

 This should support calls like: